Call of Duty: Black Ops — Cold War gameplay: Stealth inevitably erupts into weapons-hot action

 The gray Soviet installations

 As Adler or in some cases operative Frank Woods, you’ll have to infiltrate Soviet installations and find out secrets.
 You may stay in stealth and see what it’s like to be in a place where there are nothing but enemies.
-But some point, you’ll have to shoot your way out.
+But at some point, you’ll have to shoot your way out.

 In another level, you play as a double agent inside the infamous Lubyanka installation, the headquarters of the KGB in Moscow.
 Again, the first half of the mission is cloak-and-dagger, while the second half is pure Call of Duty action.
 In this building, when you call up the map, you can see not only your own location on the floor plan but also the room where you have to go and the different ways to get there.
 The marble floors reflect light, as do the glass frames on the walls, making an ordinary scene stand out with eye-popping graphics.